 Our Humanitarian Work

+In any crisis, children are always the most vulnerable.
 We make sure that children affected by floods, famines, earthquakes and armed conflict get life-saving medical aid, shelter, food and water – fast.
 We safeguard children and help reunite separated families.
 And we help children recover from crises by providing emotional support and safe places to learn and play.

 Our latest emergency operations